jacobxperez/rams/.github/PULL_REQUEST_TEMPLATE.md

 # Description

-Please include a summary of the changes you made by providing as much context as possible.
+Please include a summary of the changes you made by providing as much detail and context as possible.

 ## Type of change